s0hv/playlist/README.md

 # Custom-playlist

 This was created in python 3.4.4 and it's an early version so it will change a lot.
+Chrome extensions (in crx form) go in the folder src/Extensions.
+I suggest you get adblock since ads might confuse the program

 ## Requirements: